 - Reinstating your auto loan – Before your vehicle was towed away, your lender should have sent you a letter letting you know that you’re on the path to a repo.
 In this letter, there’s usually information about what you can do to reinstate your loan (continue it).
-The requirements of a reinstatement can vary, but to reinstate your loan you generally need to make up all missed or late payments and agree to continue paying.
+The requirements of reinstatement can vary, but to reinstate your loan you generally need to make up all missed or late payments and agree to continue paying.
 If you didn’t get this letter, or it was misplaced, then call your lender and ask about reinstating your loan if you want to keep your car.

 - Buying the vehicle at auction – When a car is repossessed, it’s usually prepared for auction.
 Most auto lenders sell repossessed vehicles to try to cover your remaining loan balance.
 You have the right to be notified when and where the auction for the car is taking place, and you have the right to attend the auction and bid on the vehicle.
 If you win, you’re still responsible for any of the remaining loan balance and probably the fees incurred during the repo process, including recovery and storage fees.
 If you don’t win the auction, your car is sold to someone else.
 The profit from the auction is applied to your loan balance, but if there’s a deficiency balance, you still owe that to the lender.

 Should You Let the Car Go?

 Before you head out to get your vehicle back, consider the reasons why it was repossessed.
 Was the loan becoming unaffordable?
-Did you lose your job temporarily in the pandemic?
+Did you lose your job temporarily?
 Is your budget getting tighter?
 Or, did it need repairs that forced you to choose which bill to pay?

 If you reinstate your loan, can you continue to make the payments?
 Can you afford the auto insurance or the maintenance?
 If you were struggling to stay on top of the car loan before, what happens in the next few months?